Skip to main content

 Experimental features are new and their interface and implementation may change at any time.
 Expect sharp edges.

 Konduktor Serve is a powerful feature that simplifies deploying and managing ML models and general applications on Kubernetes.
-It provides two main deployment types: General Deployments: Deploy any containerized application with automatic scaling (based on CPU usage) and health checks. vLLM (Aibrix) Deployments: Optimized for serving large language models with vLLM, featuring automatic scaling (based on GPU usage), tensor parallelism, and OpenAI-compatible API endpoints.
+It provides two main deployment types: vLLM (Aibrix) Deployments: Optimized for serving large language models with vLLM, featuring automatic horizontal scaling, tensor parallelism, and OpenAI-compatible API endpoints.
 For now, only single node inference is supported.
-By default, all deployments are accessible at your own custom endpoint such as <COMPANY>.trainy.us.
-By modifying ~/.konduktor/config.yaml, you could also opt out of .trainy.us endpoints and configure konduktor serve to use direct IP endpoints only:
+Accessible at <COMPANY>.trainy.us General Deployments: Deploy any containerized application with automatic horizontal scaling and health checks.
+Accessible at <COMPANY>2.trainy.us

 Launch a deployment